-This report is a preliminary analysis of mortality during 2016 that includes patterns of mortality across demographic factors (age, gender, and residential settings).
+This report is a preliminary analysis of mortality during 2017 that includes patterns of mortality across demographic factors (age, gender, and residential settings).

-1 See description of expanded eligibility for DDS services starting in November 2014 on page 8.
+1 See description of expanded eligibility for DDS services starting in November 2014 under the section entitled People Served by DDS.